jsaiteja4074/AICTE-Internship-P4-Week2/README.md

 # Features:
 ---
---Comprehensive Transaction Management: Create, Read, Update, and Delete (CRUD) transactions effortlessly.
+- Comprehensive Transaction Management: Create, Read, Update, and Delete (CRUD) transactions effortlessly.
 Track your income and expenses with ease.
---Cloud-Synchronized Data: Enjoy peace of mind knowing your data is securely stored and synchronized in the cloud.
+- Cloud-Synchronized Data: Enjoy peace of mind knowing your data is securely stored and synchronized in the cloud.
 Access your financial information anytime, anywhere.
---Interactive Data Visualization: Explore your financial data in an engaging way using React Spline's 3D capabilities.
+- Interactive Data Visualization: Explore your financial data in an engaging way using React Spline's 3D capabilities.
 ## Technologies:
 - **Front-End:** React (flexible and performant framework).
 - **Back-End:** Express.js (scalable and efficient API development)